 To add to all of these negative outcomes with the legislation, and to Sweden's sex work policies generally, must be added the law's failure to achieve its stated ambition: Sweden cannot demonstrate to have reduced overall levels of sex work.
 So, to conclude, there has been no demonstrable decline in overall levels of sex work in Sweden as the law intended to achieve.
-The Swedish Model, as well as the understandings that frame it, have exacerbated danger and difficulty for sex workers.
-Ongoing claims that the Swedish Model is a success should be regarded with great scepticism given the failure of the law to achieve its fundamental aim, and given the law's substantial negative outcomes.
+The Swedish model, as well as the understandings that frame it, have exacerbated danger and difficulty for sex workers.
+Ongoing claims that the Swedish model is a success should be regarded with great scepticism given the failure of the law to achieve its fundamental aim, and given the law's substantial negative outcomes.
+Thank you (applause).

-CAROLYN HENHAM

-Basis Sex Work Project
+CAROLYN HENHAM Basis Sex Work Project

-Impact on Sex Workers of Austerity.
+Impact of Austerity on Sex Workers.